Google Pixel 4 full review

 It’s pretty competitive pricing, but the transatlantic disparity means in the UK the Pixel 4 undercuts the £729/$699 iPhone 11 - itself fairly aggressively priced, at least by Apple standards - but in the US costs $100 more than Apple's device.

-You can spend less on a OnePlus 7T, but with the Huawei Mate 30 entirely Google-free and the Samsung Galaxy Note 10 starting at an eye-watering £899/$949, the Pixel 4 is poised to be Google’s most competitively priced flagship yet.
+You can spend less on a OnePlus 7T, but with the Huawei Mate 30 entirely Google-free and the Samsung Galaxy Note 10 starting at an eye-watering £899/$949, the Pixel 4 is Google’s most competitively priced flagship yet.

 Design and build: Pixellated